On the Convergence Rate of LoRA Gradient Descent: Convergence Analysis

 where $Sym(A) = \frac{A + A^T}{2}$.
 So we have

+We note that $V = 0$ is a stationary point because it results in $\nabla \mathcal{J}(V) = 0$.
 The function $\mathcal{J}$ is \textit{not} Lipschitz smooth, due to the multiplicative factor of $V$ in $\nabla \mathcal{J}(V)$.
-However, we can still obtain a ``descent lemma" (Lemma \ref{lemma:descent_lemma}) that is analogous to the classic descent lemma of Lipschitz smooth functions (\ref{eq:classicdescentlemma}), but with more higher-order terms.
+However, we can still obtain a descent lemma (Lemma \ref{lemma:descent_lemma}) that is analogous to the classic descent lemma of Lipschitz smooth functions (\ref{eq:classicdescentlemma}), but with more higher-order terms.

 \begin{lemma} For $\mathcal{J}(V)$ defined in (\ref{eq:h}), we have for all $V_1, V_2 \in \mathbb{R}^{(m+n) \times r}$,

 \end{lemma} \textit{Proof.} See Appendix \ref{sec:descent_lemma}.